 As a crook, before he got caught, “readers” of Madoff’s stories believed him.
 Even though he was a liar, they gave meaning to his narrative (otherwise, why would they have invested?).
 After he got caught, then suddenly ALL of his narrative was put into question.
 The funny thing is, those narratives didn’t change: they were always delivered by a crook (Madoff).
 The people blamed Madoff, but they should have blamed themselves.

 Greenspan calls his “belief” in the Madoff narratives being gullible.
 It’s not: it’s greed.
 You see, things in themselves do not have meaning.
 People give them meaning – or don’t.
-It’s not the leader that has the power: It’s the followers who give that leader the power.
-It’s the readers who empower tellers of stories with reliability.
+It’s not the leader that has the power: It’s the followers who give that leader the power (read my blog on Leadership in Today’s Word).
+It’s the readers (followers) who empower tellers of stories with reliability.
 People blame Madoff for robbing them when, in fact, they allowed themselves to be robbed because of their own greed.
 There’s no free lunch.